Drunk Driving Accidents

 Nobody will be surprised by the fact that drunk driving kills.
 NHTSA statistics show that drinking and driving kills 28 people every day.
 This is over 10,000 lives lost every year.
 This is the reason why there are so many campaigns focused on getting people to understand that drinking and driving is never a good combination.
 However, drunk driving is still a common occurrence responsible for thousands of accidents, injuries, and deaths.

-If you have suffered injuries or a loved one has lost their life due to an accident caused by a drunk driver, you need to reach out to the injury attorneys from Roberts | Jeandron Law.
+If you have suffered injuries or a loved one has lost their life due to an accident caused by a drunk driver, you need to reach out to the injury attorneys from Roberts | Jeandron Injury Attorneys.
 We are prepared to listen to your story and guide you through the legal options available to you.
 If you feel overwhelmed, stressed, angry, or just tired of what you are going through to recover your health, you need someone by your side who will fight for your right to get the compensation you deserve.
 Schedule an initial consultation today to tell us about your accident.
 We work on a contingency basis which means that there are no out-of-pocket costs to you unless we win.
 Call us today.

 Defining Drunk Driving